QtApplicationManager.SystemUI QML module

-Non-Instantiable QML types are return values provided to the System-UI code, that allow the user direct access to data that would otherwise only be available (partially) through the singletons' item models.
+QML types that cannot be instantiated are return values provided to the System UI code, that allow the user direct access to data that would otherwise only be available (partially) through the singletons' item models.

 Application model and controller

 System UI side singleton representing the Intents sub-system

 Notification model, which handles freedesktop.org compliant notification requests